axch/rules/README.md

     for tagging certain procedures as to the interface they expect.
   - `support/ghelper.scm`: A predicate dispatch system, used to implement the pattern compiler.
-  - `support/utils.scm`: A little magic to make the macrology work out.
   - `load.scm`: Orchestrate the loading sequence.
 Nothing interesting to see here.
   - `Makefile`: Run the test suite.
 Note that there is no "build" as